markosiilak/790823745/README.md

 #### 7. Timeline Visualization
 - **Timeline-based UI**: Tasks displayed as horizontal bars positioned by their start/end dates
+- **Date-based granularity**: Timeline shows every individual date in the quarter (approximately 90 dates per quarter)
+- **Auto-scroll to current date**: Automatically scrolls to and centers today's date when viewing a quarter
 - **Interactive navigation**: Zoom with Ctrl/Cmd/Alt + mouse wheel, pan with Shift + mouse wheel
 - **Synchronized scrolling**: Sidebar and timeline canvas scroll together vertically
-- **Click-to-edit**: Click on any task bar to quickly edit task information
+- **Click-to-edit**: Click on any task bar to quickly edit task information in a modal dialog
-- **Week-based time units**: Timeline divided into weeks with month groupings
+- **Month groupings**: Dates are grouped by month with month headers
+- **Loading states**: Progress bar displayed while timeline data is loading

 ## How It Works